VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 ## Stale data

-In a collaborative environment where multiple users can operate on the same data simultaneously, you also encounter the issue of stale data: if one user is viewing a piece of data while another user changes it, then the first user's view of the data is stale.
+In a collaborative environment where multiple users can operate on the same data simultaneously, you will also encounter the issue of stale data: if one user is viewing a piece of data while another user changes it, then the first user's view of the data is stale.

-Whatever architecture you choose, you must address this problem; for example, by using a particular locking scheme in your database, or defining the refresh policy for the cache from which your users read data.
+Whatever architecture you choose, you must address this problem.
+For example, you can use a particular locking scheme in your database, or define the refresh policy for the cache from which your users read data.

+The two previous examples show two different areas in a system where you might encounter and need to deal with stale data; in most collaborative enterprise systems there will be many more.
 The CQRS pattern helps you address the issue of stale data explicitly at the architectural level.
 Changes to data happen on the write-side, users view data by querying the read-side.
 Whatever mechanism you chose to use to push the changes from the write-side to the read-side is also the mechanism that controls when the data on the read-side becomes stale, and for how long.
 This differs from other architectures, where management of stale data is more of an implementation detail that is not always addressed in a standard or consistent manner.

 > Standard layered architectures don't explicitly deal with either of these issues.
 While putting everything in the same database may be one